-CAS is in-network with all Blue Cross Blue Shield (BCBS) and some United Healthcare Student Resources (UHCSR) plans.
-CAS accepts all other insurance plans (e.g., Aetna, Beacon Health Options, Cigna, Optum, Meritain Health, Tufts, United Healthcare) as an out-of-network provider so long as the plan offers out-of-network benefits.
+CAS is in-network with all Aetna, Blue Cross Blue Shield (BCBS) and some United Healthcare Student Resources (UHCSR) plans.
+CAS generally accepts all other insurance plans (e.g., Beacon Health Options, Cigna, Harvard Pilgrim, Optum, Meritain Health, Tufts, United Healthcare) as an out-of-network provider if the plan provides out-of-network benefits.

 Your insurance card may indicate if your plan is an HMO or PPO or you can call your insurance company to inquire.
 Our intake coordinator can also call your insurance company on your behalf to determine if you have an HMO or PPO plan.

-CAS accepts all Blue Cross Blue Shield student health insurance plans and United Healthcare Student Resource plans issued by Boston College and Tufts University as an in-network provider.
+CAS accepts all Aetna Student Health and Blue Cross Blue Shield Student Health insurance plans as an in-network provider.
+In addition, CAS accepts United Healthcare Student Resource plans issued by Boston College and Tufts University as an in-network provider.
 CAS accepts all other all other university student health insurance plans as an out-of-network provider.
-Upon request, we may be able offer college students a sliding scale to align with the fees they would be charged if services were obtained from an in-network provider.
+In some cases, upon request, we may be able offer college students who need to use out-of-network benefits a sliding scale to align with the fees they would be charged if services were obtained from an in-network provider.

 Each insurance company (and even each insurance plan within the same insurance company) requires different cost-sharing fees, based on your individual plan.
 “Cost-sharing” means you share the cost of your mental health services with your insurance company and includes deductibles, copays and/or coinsurances.
 Our intake coordinator will contact your insurance company to determine the required cost-sharing fees for your plan.
 These fees represent an estimate of your fees for services at CAS, which will be shared with you prior to scheduling an intake appointment.
 CAS can only provide an estimate of your fees based on the information provided by your insurance company.
 Exact fees cannot be determined until your insurance company processes your insurance claims.